scaldi/scaldi-website/learn.md

 So if you want some existing class to be treated as an identifier, then you need to provide an implicit instance of `CanBeIdentifier` in scope.

+[JSR 330 support](#jsr-330-support) also defines some additional identifies, so please visit [correspondent section](#jsr-330-support) to find more information about it.

+### Required Identifiers

+`Identifier` can be marked as required, which would mean, that during injection this identifier must be used in order to get this binding.
+By default all built-in identifiers are not required (except `AnnotationIdentifier` which described in more detail in ["JSR 330 Support" section](#jsr-330-support)).

+This can be useful if you want to make sure that particular identifier is used regardless of the binding definition order.
+Binding DSL provides following 2 functions to override default required value of identifier:

+* `required(<identifier>)` - makes identifier required
+* `notRequired(<identifier>)` - makes identifier not required

+Let's look at simple example that uses non-required identifiers (which is the default for string identifier, as mentioned earlier):

+{% highlight scala %}
+implicit val injector = new Module {
+  bind [DB] to new NormalDb
+  bind [DB] identifiedBy 'experimental to new ExperimentalDb }

+val db = inject [DB] // injected db will be ExperimentalDb
+{% endhighlight %}

+As you see, the `ExperimentalDb` will be injected simply because it's binding defined after `NormalDb` and will override it in this particular case.

+We can use `required` function in order to make sure, that `ExperimentalDb` injected only when client code explicitly asked for it with `'experimental`
+identifier:

+{% highlight scala %}
+implicit val injector = new Module {
+  bind [DB] to new NormalDb
+  bind [DB] identifiedBy required('experimental) to new ExperimentalDb }

+val db = inject [DB] // NormalDb val dangerousDb = inject [DB] ('experimental) // ExperimentalDb
+{% endhighlight %}

 ## Define Bindings

 Scaldi provides a biding DSL which you can you can use inside of the `Module`.
 Here is an example of how you can create the bindings: